 - a blood count and an anemia test

-- an endoscopy, which involves the use of a camera attached to a long tube that’s inserted into your mouth and down into your digestive tract
+- an endoscopy, in which a camera attached to a long tube is inserted into your mouth and down into your digestive tract

 Your doctor may prescribe medication to reduce your stomach acid.
 The most common medicines to reduce gastric acid are:

-Reducing or eliminating aspirin and similar medicines is also recommended to decrease stomach irritation.
+Reducing or eliminating aspirin and similar medicines is recommended to decrease stomach irritation.

-Your doctor might recommend a bland diet to reduce stomach irritation.
-You should avoid consuming:
+Your doctor may recommend changes to your diet to reduce stomach irritation.
+Things to avoid include:

 Recommended foods include:

-You can help prevent gastritis by monitoring your diet and stress levels.
-Limiting alcohol and the use of nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, naproxen, aspirin, may also help to prevent the condition.
+You can help control the complications of gastritis by monitoring your diet and stress levels.
+Limiting alcohol and the use of NSAIDs, like ibuprofen, naproxen, and aspirin may also help to prevent the condition.